 From the Southern Oral History Program, this is Press Record: a podcast about the joys and challenges of learning history by talking to those who lived it.

-Find information about Roslyn Brock here.
+Find more information about Backways here.

 Find more information on Press Record’s new Facebook page.
 The SOHP’s twitter page is here.
 Feel free to tweet your feedback or share your thoughts on oral history and Charlotte or email your comments, questions, or ideas to us at email@example.com!